KTH-IV1351/jdbc-intro/README.md

 ## How to execute

-1. Clone this git repository
+1. Clone this git repository.
+1. Change to the newly created directory `cd jdbc-intro`
 1. Make sure there is a database which can be reached with the url on lines 43-44 or the url on lines 47-48.
 There are two ways to do this.
    1. Create a database that can be reached with one of the existing urls.
 If